-Student Achievement

-Thirty-three percent (33%) of the evaluation must be based on growth in student achievement as measured by Idaho's statewide assessment for federal accountability purposes.
+Student Achievement: Part of the evaluation must be based on multiple objective measures of growth in measurable student achievement as defined in Section 33-1001, Idaho Code.
 This portion of the evaluation may be calculated using current and/or past year's data and may use one (1) or multiple years of data.
+Growth in student achievement may be considered as an optional measure for all other school-based and District-based administrators, as determined by the Board